 I ran downstairs, called, searched, dropped to my knees and peered under furniture.
 I ran back upstairs, etc.

-Finally dropping in the right place, I found Ernest under the bed.
+Finally dropping at the right place, I found Ernest under the bed.
 He was sitting in that compact way cats have, with all his feet neatly tucked in.
 His look wasn’t warm and welcoming.
 When I tried to drag him out, he wriggled loose and ran into the hall and thence into the guest room and under that bed.